 Federal agencies and state, local, tribal, and territorial governments are eligible to send alerts using IPAWS.
-Other public or private sector organizations may also be eligible depending on This article will explain how to apply for access to IPAWS.
+This article will explain how to apply for access to IPAWS.

 A federal, state, local, tribal or territorial alerting authority that applies for authorization to use the Integrated Public Alert and Warning System (IPAWS) is designated as a Collaborative Operating Group or “COG.”
 There are currently numerous types of COGs affiliated with IPAWS varying in size, structure and governance styles.
 A COG may have members from multiple jurisdictions with each individual member account administered through its software system.